-Louvre Abu Dhabi receives one million visitors in its first year
+Louvre Abu Dhabi receives 1 million visitors in its first year

 To see how the Louvre Abu Dhabi was created, visit our interactive feature "A Monument rises from the sand."
 For more coverage on the museum, head to CNN Style's Inside the Louvre Abu Dhabi.

-The Louvre Abu Dhabi museum has celebrated its first year of activity, during which it has attracted one million visitors.
+The Louvre Abu Dhabi museum has celebrated its first year of activity, during which it has attracted 1 million visitors.
 The museum opened on Nov.
 11, 2017 as the result of a 30-year agreement between France and the United Arab Emirates, in a deal worth over of $1 billion.

 International visitors accounted for 60% of the total, with India being the top nationality, followed by Emirati nationals, who are also the most frequent repeat visitors.
 France, Germany, China, the UK and the US are also among the most represented nationalities, along with countries from the Gulf Cooperational Council (GCC), which include Bahrain, Kuwait, Oman, Qatar and Saudi Arabia.
 Comparatively, the Louvre in Paris, the largest art museum in the world, attracted 8.1 million visitors in 2017.